Software Patent Search: Everything You Need to KnowPatent Law ResourcesUtility Patent

 You have lots of choices when choosing a patent search database.
 Deciding on a database depends on several things:

-The interface you use to do the search has to be helpful.
+- How you use it: The interface you use to search has to be helpful.
 Most beginners will need to use a Boolean search.
-If you're a professional, also look for a database with a command line search, like PatBase.
+If you're a professional, also look for a database with a command-line search, like PatBase.

 Start with Orbit, Thomson Innovation, or PatBase if you aren't sure which features you need.